Longtermism: Time preference

 In contrast, Andreas Mogensen argues that a positive rate of pure time preference $\delta$ can be justified on the basis of kinship.
 That is, common-sense morality allows us to be partial to those more closely related to us, so "we can permissibly weight the welfare of each succeeding generation less than that of the generation preceding it."
 This view is called temporalism and states that "temporal proximity (...) strengthens certain moral duties, including the duty to save".

 Criticism

-Cluelessness

-One objection to longtermism is that it relies on predictions of the effects of our actions over very long time horizons, which is difficult at best and impossible at worst.